I was eleven the first time I died.

 “Ye will have to learn that, too.”
 My father’s voice broke.
 “Ye will have to learn, aye.
 Because ye are a soldier’s daughter and I fear for ye.”

-“I have this recurring dream that ye are followed by … by soldiers, Caroline.
+“I have this dream again and again that ye are going away … with soldiers, Caroline.
 Some of them are on your side, some not.
 But it’s a different kind of war.
-It’s life and it follows everyone, but most people dinnae want to see it.”
+It’s life and it is always war, but most people dinnae want to see it.”